Every Where Is Some Where

 Every Where Is Some Where is the second and major label debut studio album by American alternative hip hop recording artist K.Flay.
 The album was released on April 7, 2017 by Interscope Records and Dan Reynolds' imprint Night Street Records, being the first artist signed to the latter as well as the first album released.
-The album is preceded by the singles "Blood In the Cut", "Black Wave" and "High Enough".
+The album is preceded by the singles "Blood in the Cut", "Black Wave" and "High Enough".
 The tracks "Blood in the Cut", "Dreamers", "You Felt Right" and "Hollywood Forever" were previously released on the Crush Me EP.
+A deluxe edition of the album was released January 12, 2018 with the five songs from the Seattle Sessions EP.